- Number of turbines:

 Svevind and Storuman municipality’s wholly-owned subsidiary ILC (Industri- och logistikcentrum AB) have signed a letter of intent to enable a hydrogen production facility at the NLC Storuman terminal where the energy for hydrogen production is to be supplied from wind power planned by Svevind.
 The intended establishment means that the energy is further refined locally, which is deemed to be able to contribute to a strengthened business life and a broadened labor market within the municipality as well as the green transition in general.
 Read the press release from the municipality of Storuman here: NLC Storuman terminal invests in hydrogen – Svevind AB

 It is preliminarily estimated that the wind power plant can accommodate up to 167 wind power turbines with a total height of no more than 300 m.
-As the area is investigated, the number of turbines may change.
+As the area is investigated, the number of turbines have changed to 75.

 The project area includes both private properties and company land.
 A significant part of the area consists of Sveaskog’s properties.
 For questions related specifically to Sveaskog’s land use, please contact Tomas Fransson, company surveyor at Sveaskog, tel: 08-655 90 81, e-mail: Tomas.Fransson@Sveaskog.se